GENERAC HOLDINGS INC. (NYSE: G - GuruFocus.com

 Did you lose money on investments in Generac Holdings?
 If so, please visit Generac Holdings Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Jan.
-10, 2023 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Generac Holdings Inc. (“Generac” or the “Company”) (: GNRC) between April 29, 2021 and November 1, 2022, inclusive (the “Class Period”).
+12, 2023 /PRNewswire/ -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or acquired the common stock of Generac Holdings Inc. ("Generac" or the "Company") (NYSE: GNRC) between April 29, 2021 and November 1, 2022, inclusive (the "Class Period").
 The lawsuit was filed in the United States District Court for the Eastern District of Wisconsin and alleges violations of the Securities Exchange Act of 1934.

 Generac is a diversified energy solutions company providing an array of energy management technology as well as prime and backup power solutions.
 The Company manufactures, markets, and distributes a variety of products across North America and abroad.